The Office of the Police and Crime Commissioner (OPCC) works with local agencies to break the cycle of reoffending.

 As part of her role as the Association of Police and Crime Commissioners (APCC) Deputy Lead on Criminal Justice Efficiency and Effectiveness, Police and Crime Commissioner (PCC) Sue Mountstevens is committed to bringing together local partners to prevent and reduce reoffending.

-“My vision is to build on the strong commitment amongst all partners to prevent offending and driving own offending and reoffending rate to ensure safer communities for local people.”PCC Sue Mountstevens
+“My vision is to build on the strong commitment amongst all partners to prevent offending and driving down reoffending rates to ensure safer communities for local people.”PCC Sue Mountstevens

 The reasons individuals reoffend are often multiple, complex and interlinked.
 In order to address those reasons and help people to choose a path away from offending, a multi-agency approach is required.